🎨

 Things that suck about building community

 As an example, Taco Tuesday, a weekly house dinner I’ve hosted for the last few years, is responsible for two different founders meeting their cofounders: one through YC, one funded by a16z, both valued at $20m+.
-For this public benefit, the startups have offered to cover the cost of some events.
+As thanks, the startups have offered to cover the cost of some events, perhaps a few hundred dollars worth.
+This feels like pretty small potatoes with regards to contributing back.

 Why does community building monetize so poorly?
 Some speculations: